Andreas1593/timetracker/README.md

 ### Description

-This simple little time tracker enables you to track the time you're spending on a project.
+This simple little time tracker enables you to track time while working on a project.
 Your working times are logged into CSV files.
 The timer pauses if you're idle for more than one minute.

 ### In progress